Mr-Josh-SAAS/Computational-Thinking-8/README.md

 4. Click on the three sideways dots menu on that tab
 5. Choose "Branch" --> "Create Branch"
 6. Type **your name** as the name of the branch
+7. Type "setup" in the space at the top of the File Browser
+8. Click the + sign next to “Changes”
-7. Click the big green "Publish" button
+9. Click the big green "Publish" button
-8. A small menu will appear at the top of your screen: chose **upstream  :  Mr-Josh-SAAS/Computational-Thinking-8**
+10. A small menu will appear at the top of your screen: chose **upstream  :  Mr-Josh-SAAS/Computational-Thinking-8**

 ## To Save Your Work: